 Remember also that most of your fellow humans have come to this park for a “wilderness” experience and thus minimizing unnecessary noise from music, cell phones and loud talking would almost certainly be appreciated.

-Stay in your car during your self-drive unless you are at official get-out points – wildlife is used to vehicles, which have an accepted silhouette, whereas a human shape signifies that of a predator, which will cause alarm.
+Stay in your car during your self-drive in the game management area or whilst on safari in the park.
+Wildlife is used to vehicles, which have an accepted silhouette, whereas a human shape signifies that of a predator, which will cause alarm.
 Do however get out in the village and at various community projects and enjoy Zambian life.
 That's why you have your "own" vehicle.

 Do not speed.